hasura/graphql-engine/manual/custom-microservices/index.rst

 .. .. meta::
    :description: How to deploy docker images using hasura
-   :keywords: hasura, manual, docker, image, custom service
+   :keywords: hasura, manual, docker, image, custom microservice

 ====================================
-Developing & hosting custom services
+Developing & hosting custom microservices
 ====================================

 A Hasura project is composed of a set of microservices.